-- (1) Active Living, Health, and Well-Being: This area of concentration provides students with understanding of and appreciation for the importance of physical activity and other lifestyle behaviors as they relate to fitness, health, and well-being over the lifespan.
-Biopsychosocial factors influencing acquisition and maintenance of active healthy lifestyles will be emphasized. - a.
-Concentration Core (★9)
+- (1) Active Living, Health, and Well-Being: This area of concentration provides students with understanding of and appreciation for the importance of physical activity as it relates to health, fitness, and wellbeing over the lifespan.
+Biopsychosocial factors influencing acquisition and maintenance of physical activity and health will be emphasized. - Concentration Core (★12)